 What You Can Do

 - Scan before you deploy.
 Run static analysis on every contract.
-Reentrancy and access control bugs have no excuse in 2026.
+Reentrancy and access control bugs have no excuse at this point in the industry.

 - Use multiple engines.
 No single tool catches everything.
 Combine Slither, Semgrep, and AI-powered detection for broader coverage.